 Another friend is an avid genealogist.

-Learning about your ancestors may give you a new perspective and help you appreciate how good life is today.
+Learning about your ancestors may give you a new perspective on our world today.

 A few of my family members are into geocaching.